Form: A twining vine.

 Senecio confusus is a member of the Aster family (Compositae).
 This plant is sometimes designated by

-the invalid botanical name Pseudogynoxus chenopodiodes.
+the invalid scientific name Pseudogynoxus chenopodiodes.
 It tends to lose leaves and flowers from the

 bottom up, so the vines have to be cut back to reinvigorate the bottoms.